Select a departure date

 Darwin – Mary River

-As this Inspiring Journey departs early morning, accommodation should be pre-booked for the previous night.
+As this Inspiring Journey departs early morning, accommodation will need to be pre-booked for the previous night.

 Welcome to Darwin!
 This morning, meet your local Driver Guide and board your luxury 4WD vehicle to begin a journey of discovery in the Top End.
 Travel across the Finniss River to Litchfield National Park.
 You'll enjoy a swim to cool off at tumbling Florence Falls and you'll also visit Wangi Falls, surrounded by tropical monsoon rainforest and hear about its importance in Aboriginal custom.
 Get ready for a cross-country journey via the unsealed Marrakai Track (seasonally accessible), through cattle stations and back country to the Mary River region.
 Late-afternoon you'll arrive at Wildman Wilderness Lodge, where you'll stay in private permanent safari tents.
 Situated in the Mary River Wetlands and renowned for its incredible wildlife, the property seamlessly combines comfort and chic with the beauty of the surrounding landscape.
 The lodge is the definition of 'outback luxury'.
 Enjoy a beverage while the sun sets over the floodplains and after dinner maybe sit back with a nightcap by the fire pit.